 The permit provides for a single visit to view a family group of Mountain gorillas as part of a group of maximum 8 visitors where the permit is date and gorilla group specific.
 You will spend one hour viewing the group however you may spend as many as 10 hours in the field as part of the tracking activity and returning to the visitors Center.
 This would be an exceptional day to spend 10 hours trekking.
 I must advise however it must be realized these Gorilla groups are wild and no day in the forest is the same as the day before.

-Each gorilla Permit costs USD350- as a promotional price during the months of April, May and November.
-But for the rest of the months, each gorilla permit costs USD600-.
+Each gorilla Permit in Uganda costs USD 600 until 1st July when the price will change to $700.
+The same permit costs 1,500 USD in Rwanda and $400 in Congo.
 We cannot make tentative bookings for any tracking permits.
 All bookings need to be supported with payment in cash at the time of making the reservation.